pdn002/fifo-verilator-demo/README.md

     int depth_bw = Vfifo_fifo::depth_bw;
     ```
     - Only way module parameter can be modified is before the SystemVerilog code has been translated to C++ using the -G option
+- Signals and ports of deeper submodules can be accessed and modified from a C++ testbench
+   - One was is adding the /* verilator public */ tag to the desired signals in the verilog files.
+There are a few examples in the C++ wrapper testbench.
+   - Another way is to use the --public or --public-flat-rw verilator arguments which will mark all signals and/or ports as public.
+Look up online or read documentation for more specifics.
 - The key to getting the C++ wrapper option to work was using the timeInc(1) method from the VerilatedContext() class in order to be able to advance simulation time from the C++ wrapper.
 This allows simulation to advance past delay statements in the SV initial blocks

 ## Useful Guides